rim-buei/lambda-webhook-demo/README.md

   --tracing-config Mode=Active
 ```

-You can test the function using the AWS CLI:
+Now you can test the function using the AWS CLI:
 ```sh
 $ aws lambda invoke \
   --function-name rust-github-webhooks \